 As well as looking at hedgehogs on roads and exploring options for reducing the number of road deaths, for the past two years we have also been finding out more about the effect of artificial lighting on hedgehogs in gardens.
-We will be publishing the results very soon.

 In Spring/Summer 2020 we are planning to get people out and about surveying woodlands.
 Woodlands are a habitat which we have comparatively little information about and we need to know more about the habits and populations of the mammals which reside there.
 Look out for requests on social media or sign up to our regular e-bulletin.